jsteenbeeke/www.tysanclan.com/charter.md

    4. A member has been found in violation of a regulation and been judged guilty by a Truthsayer, with either the member having comitted a severe infraction, or multiple minor ones.
 Such a violation also permanently revokes any right of membership.

 # 2. Regulations
-Regulations are special rules of conduct that place limitations upon the behavior and conduct of members of the Tysan Clan.
+Regulations are special rules of conduct that place limitations upon the behavior and conduct of members of the Disco Clan.

 ## 2.1.
 Introduction and amendment
 A regulation can be introduced or altered in two ways: